ionStici/frontend/3-js/intro/js-overview.md

 - **2011** ES5.1 was released.

-- **2013** React.js library and Electron.js framework was released.
+- **2013** React.js library and Electron.js framework were released.

 - **2014** Vue.js framework was released.